The evolution of work in the factory

 Change must evolve from isolated projects to a core component of the organisational structure.
 Establishing dedicated units for sustainable business development, embedding change into strategy, and ensuring continuous feedback and monitoring are critical steps.

 Institutionalising change ensures it is maintained and integrated into regular management processes, making it a permanent and evolving element of the organisation.
-To sustain change over the long term, new behaviors and processes must be aligned with existing roles and responsibilities.
-By embedding these new behaviors into the culture, and ensuring that they are reflected in personal objectives, organisations can ensure that change sticks.
+To sustain change over the long term, new behaviours and processes must be aligned with existing roles and responsibilities.
+By embedding these new behaviours into their culture and aligning them with employees’ personal objectives, organisations can ensure that the change sticks.
 Otherwise, even well-intentioned projects may end up withering away.
 Aligning systems, processes, and policies with the new direction further solidifies this integration.

 We are calling for a revolution in human-machine collaboration